 Staff should familiarise themselves with Queen Mary's Data Protection Policy [PDF 264KB] and its appendix of guidelines.

 How Queen Mary uses your personal data

-If you wish to make a subject access request please fill in this form and send it to email@example.com or to: Data Protection Officer, Queens’ Building, Mile End Road, London E1 4NS.
-A response will be made within 40 calendar days.
-It is not compulsory to use the form, but any request must be in writing and there are instructions on it explaining the requirements to enable a request to be processed.
+If you wish to make a subject access request please fill in this form [DOC 48KB] and send it to email@example.com or to: Data Protection Officer, Queens’ Building, Mile End Road, London, E1 4NS.
+A response will be made within one calendar month.
+It is not compulsory to use the form, but requests are easier in writing and there are instructions on it explaining the requirements to enable a request to be processed.
 Separate requests may be made to the Students' Union in relation to data it holds.

-For more information contact the Records & Information Compliance Manager.
-Training is available on request and via the Centre for Academic and Professional Development.
+For more information contact the Data Protection Officer.
+Training is available on request and by booking via the CPD.

 Visitors to our website should also view the relevant Privacy Notice.